-Overview: Each semester when exams are imminent, I remind students of this series.
+Each semester when exams are imminent, I remind students of this series.
 It is an ever-growing array of articles and references relating to how better to prepare for exams.
 I don’t recommend trying to consume it all.
-Rather pick 1 or 2 things from it that you think would improve your exam performance.
+Pick 1 or 2 things from it that you think would improve your exam performance.
 Reading time ~ 3 minutes for the post (30+ minutes for all content).

 Back when the Student Health and Wellbeing Blog first started (2018), I did a series on Preparing for Exams.